-We aim to equip pupils with knowledge, skills and understanding as set out in the NC Music POS.
+We aim to equip pupils with knowledge, skills and understanding as set out in the Music National Curriculum.
 Children will know more and remember more.
 We use progression grids to ensure that prior knowledge, skills and vocabulary are built upon in subsequent year groups.
-At South Hiendley School, we use the online programme Charanga to aim teacher’s CPD and reduce workload.
-Progression grids, which match Charanga, and the teacher’s own knowledge is used to create detailed short-term plans.
+At South Hiendley School, we use the online programme ‘Charanga’ to enhance teacher’s CPD and to reduce workload.
+Progression grids, which match the Charanga programme, and the teacher’s own knowledge, is used to create detailed short-term plans.

-We ensure that teachers of the subject have excellent subject knowledge, and leadership supports that acquisition of this for NQT and non-specialist teachers.
+We ensure that teachers of Music have excellent subject knowledge, and that leadership supports the acquisition of this for NQT and non-specialist teachers.
 Subject matter is presented clearly, teachers carefully check learning and identify misconceptions, providing direct feedback when appropriate.
 Teaching is designed to ensure children know more and remember more.

-National Curriculum statutory requirements are planned and delivered using strategies based on Rosenshine’s principles in action.
+The statutory requirements of the National Curriculum are planned and delivered using strategies based on Rosenshine’s principles in action.
 This includes:

 Children will know more, remember more and understand more about Music.
 This is evidenced through regular pupil voice, monitoring, and looking at outcomes which are measured against our age-based progression grids.
 Children are to retain prior-learning and explicitly make connections between what they have previously learned and what they are currently learning.
 The impact and measure of this is to ensure that children at South Hiendley are equipped with skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.